clayne/FROST-Fast/README.md

 ### MCM Configuration

-There are several mods in this modlist which have MCM settings, but it is not strictly necessary for a first-time player to edit those settings.
+It is not required for a first-time player to change any MCM settings!
+You can just play the game.

-If you feel ready, then you can hit _ESC_ in-game and click _Mod Config_ to explore those settings on your own.
+However, please feel free to explore those settings on your own.
+Simply hit _ESC_ in-game and click _Mod Config_.

 ## Updating